Robert Menzies: Strategic debates

 Menzies came home to a hero's welcome.
 However, his support in Parliament was less certain.
 Not only did some Coalition MPs doubt his popularity in the electorate, but they also believed that a national unity government was the only long-term solution.
 Menzies's reputation was badly damaged by the failure of the Allied expedition to Greece, in which Australian troops played a prominent role.
-The Australian Worker newspaper in an editorial on 11 June 1941 attacked Menzies for having "too readily acquiesced in the ill-starred Greek campaign, of which the Cretan misadventure was the inevitable sequel...As a military adventure, it was madness.
+The Australian Worker newspaper in an editorial on 11 June 1941 attacked Menzies for having "too readily acquiesced in the ill-starred Greek campaign, of which the Cretan misadventure was the inevitable sequel ...
+As a military adventure, it was madness.
 As a political gesture, it was stupid because it was doomed to failure."
-Menzies sought to blame General Sir Thomas Blamey for the Greek expedition as he maintained that he had only given permission to sent the Australians to Greece after Blamey did not oppose it.
-Menzies maintained that if Blamey had given his disapproval in his opinion as a professional soldier, he would never sent the Australians to Greece.
+Menzies sought to blame General Sir Thomas Blamey for the Greek expedition as he maintained that he had only given permission to send the Australians to Greece after Blamey did not oppose it.
+Menzies maintained that if Blamey had given his disapproval in his opinion as a professional soldier, he would never have sent the Australians to Greece.
 Matters came to a head in August, when the cabinet voted to have Menzies return to London to speak for Australia's interests in the War Cabinet.
 However, since Labor and the Coalition were level (both sides had 36 MPs), Menzies needed the support of the Labor Party in order to travel to Britain.
 Amid rumours that Menzies's real intention was to launch a political career in Britain, Labor insisted that the crisis was too dire for Menzies to leave the country.

 Downfall

 With Labor unwilling to support him travelling to London and his position within his own party room weakening, Menzies called an emergency cabinet meeting.
-He announced his intention to resign and advise the Governor-General, Lord Gowrie to commission Curtin as Prime Minister.
+He announced his intention to resign and advise the Governor-General, Lord Gowrie to commission Curtin as prime minister.
 The Cabinet instead urged Menzies to make another overture to Labor for a national unity government, but Labor turned the offer down.
 With his position now untenable, Menzies resigned the prime ministership on 27 August 1941.

 A joint UAP-Country Party conference chose Country Party leader Arthur Fadden as Coalition leader—and hence Prime Minister—even though the Country Party was the junior partner in the Coalition.
 Menzies was bitter about this treatment from his colleagues, and nearly left politics, but was persuaded to become Minister for Defence Co-ordination in Fadden's cabinet.
-The Fadden Government lasted only 40 days before being defeated on a confidence motion.
+The Fadden government lasted only 40 days before being defeated on a confidence motion.
 On 9 October 1941, Menzies resigned as leader of the UAP after failing to convince his colleagues that he should become Leader of the Opposition in preference to Fadden.
 He was replaced as UAP leader by former prime minister Billy Hughes, who was 79 years old at the time.